aeksco/aws-pdf-textract-pipeline/README.md

 # aws-pdf-textract-pipeline

 :mag: Data pipeline for crawling PDFs from the Web and transforming their contents into structured data using [AWS Textract](https://aws.amazon.com/textract/).
-Built with AWS CDK + TypeScript
+Built with AWS CDK + TypeScript.

+This is an example data pipeline that illustrates one possible approach for large-scale serverless PDF processing - it should serve as a good foundation to modify for your own purposes.

 ![Example Extension Popup](https://i.imgur.com/3F89JQK.png "Example Extension Popup")